seedifferently/apidocs-v4/source/includes/_claims.md

 ```

-> Sample Claims request for sending COB (Coordination of Benefits) information for a subscriber between two payers for Payer A.
+> Sample Claims request for sending COB (Coordination of Benefits) information for a subscriber between two payers.

 ```python
 client.claims({